danilocecilia/MyMovieDB/README.md

 # MyMovieDB
 It´s all about a watched movie library.

-This Readme contains the step by step to how to commit the files to github and also male clone of my project using only command line, As soon as I get used to it I will remove these instructions.
+This Readme contains the step by step on how to commit the files to github and also make clone of my project using only command line, As soon as I get used to it I will remove these instructions.

 Thanks!